 meet the artists

 The Annual Mending Art Show at Artspace Hartford brings IC artists together with 100 artists from across the state.
-This year, the 2018 exhibit will be open to the public from October 5th – 26th, and the Mending Art Exhibit Opening Reception will be held on October 18th from 2:00 p.m. – 6:00 p.m.
+This year, the 2019 exhibit will be open to the public from October 5 – 27, 2019.
+Please join us for the Opening Reception on Thursday, October 17 from 3:00 p.m. – 7:00 p.m.

 Through workshops, an open studio, trips to museums, learning from guest artists, community projects, and more, IC artists find their own unique connection to art.
 We have new program participants joining every day.
 To ensure our artists have what they need to stay engaged, we need your support!